A primer on Smoked Prime Rib Roast (see what I did there?). Plus a recipe and video tutorial on smoking the perfect prime rib.

 Prepare your fire in your smoker.
 The key is keeping the temperature in the cooking chamber at 225 – 250 degrees throughout the cooking process.

 Place the roast onto the smoker when it comes to temperature, I do this straight from the fridge.
 When smoking, the cooler meat will warm as it cooks and the colder temperature actually will infuse more smoke flavor then a roast that has been standing a while.
-You will smoke until the internal temperature of the roast when measured at the center is at your desired level; I like 125 degrees for a medium rare feel 130 – 135 for medium.
+The reason is that it sweats as it goes from cold to warm, and that liquid helps with the smoke flavor.
+You will smoke until the internal temperature of the roast when measured at the center is at your desired level; I like 120 – 125 degrees for a rare and 130 – 135 for medium rare.

 Always use a good thermometer for a cut like this for a proper read.
 We love the Thermapen Mk4 for its quick and accurate read.